List of chemical warfare agents: Nerve agents

 Nerve agents are substances that disrupt the chemical communications through the nervous system.
 One mechanism of disruption, utilized by the G, GV, and V series of chemicals is caused by blocking the acetylcholinesterase, an enzyme that normally destroys and stops the activity of acetylcholine, a neurotransmitter.
 Poisoning by these nerve agents leads to an accumulation of acetylcholine at the nerve axon, producing a perpetual excited state in the nerve (e.g. constant muscle contraction).
 The eventual exhaustion of muscles leads to respiratory failure and death.
-A separate class of nerve agents are related to Tetrodotoxin, frequently abbreviated as TTX, is a potent neurotoxin with no known antidote.
-Tetrodotoxin blocks action potentials in nerves by binding to the voltage-gated, fast sodium channels in nerve cell membranes, essentially preventing any affected nerve cells from firing by blocking the channels used in the process.

 G series

 These are high volatility nerve agents that are typically used for a nonpersistent to semipersistent effect.